Pam Hupp: Prior life

-Pamela Marie Neumann ("Pam") was born on October 10, 1958, and grew up in Dellwood, Missouri, a suburb of St. Louis, and attended Riverview Gardens High School.
-In her young adulthood she held several jobs in the life insurance industry; on two occasions, she was fired for forging signatures.
+Pamela Marie Neumann ("Pam") was born on October 10, 1958.
+She grew up in Dellwood, Missouri, a suburb of St. Louis, where she attended Riverview Gardens High School.
+In her young adulthood, Hupp held several jobs in the life insurance industry; on two occasions, she was fired for forging signatures.
 In 2001, Hupp and her husband settled in O'Fallon, Missouri, where she worked as an administrator for State Farm and flipped houses on the side via a company called H2 Partners LLC.
-By 2010, Hupp had stopped working and was claiming disability benefits for back, leg, and neck pain.
+By 2010, Hupp had stopped working and was claiming disability benefits for back, leg and neck pain.

 In 2011, Hupp and Betsy Faria, a friend terminally ill with cancer, reportedly collected money for a family also impacted by cancer.
 St. Louis station KTVI discovered several years later that the family did not know about the collection; information was presented to Lincoln County authorities in 2014, but was not investigated further.
-There was no evidence to suggest Faria knew the fundraiser was questionable, with her friends recalling that she said she was excited to be helping a struggling family, even though she herself was dying.
+There was no evidence to suggest Betsy knew the fundraiser was questionable, with her friends recalling that she said she was excited to be helping a struggling family, even though she herself was dying.
 One of them, Kathleen Meyer, said, "This was going to be a legacy for her, to leave something like this behind in her memory."

 Death of Betsy Faria

-Elizabeth Kay Meyer Faria ("Betsy") was a coworker of Hupp at State Farm.
-She lived in Troy, Missouri, with her husband, Russell Scott Faria ("Russ"), and two daughters from a previous relationship.
-In 2010, she was diagnosed with breast cancer.
-In October 2011, Betsy learned the cancer had metastasized to her liver and was terminal.
+Elizabeth Kay Meyer Faria ("Betsy") was one of Hupp's coworkers at State Farm.
+She lived on Sumac Drive in Troy, Missouri, with her husband, Russell Scott Faria ("Russ"), and two daughters from a previous relationship.
+In 2010, Betsy was diagnosed with breast cancer.
+In October 2011 she learned the cancer had metastasized to her liver and was terminal.